50% OFF SHIPPING ON ORDERS OVER $300!

 • TDS: 100 to 200

 These fish are well-suited for small tanks of 10 gallons and up.
-They can reach a size of 1.5 inches and are known for being excellent community and beginner fish due to their adaptability to a wide range of water parameters.
-However, they are not recommended to be kept with shrimp if you are trying to grow a shrimp colony, as they can target baby shrimp.
+They reach about 1.5 inches and adapt to a wide range of water parameters.
+However, they may target baby shrimp, so avoid them if you’re growing a shrimp colony.

-In our care, we feed them a mix of frozen foods, including daphnia, baby brine, and occasionally Northfin Veggie.
+We feed them a mix of frozen daphnia, baby brine, and occasionally Northfin Veggie.
 They will also accept live foods if prepared.

 • pH: 7.2 to 7.5